 4. You live in the muck

 Yoda lived on the Dagobah System when Luke Skywalker finds him.
 This swamp world is full of mud, muck, grime and filth.
-The home of Yoda is a tiny mud hut.
-Like Yoda’s home, great leaders do not live in an ivory tower.
+His home was a tiny mud hut.
+Great leaders do not live in an ivory tower.
 To the contrary, they invest a lot of time in the thick of things.
 In serving their stakeholders, great leaders are not afraid to get their hands dirty.

 Luke: I want my lamp back.
 I’m gonna need it to get out of this slimy mudhole.